GareArc/AutoDav/README.md

 ## Accessing the File Browser

-Once the service is running, you cn access the file browser at:
+Once the service is running, you can access the file browser at:

 ```shell
 # http